Blaizzy/mlx-embeddings/docs/Manpage.md

 ### `uses` [*`options`*] *`formula`* [...]

-Show formulae and casks that specify *`formula`* as a dependency.
-That is, show dependents of *`formula`*.
+Show formulae and casks that specify *`formula`* as a dependency; that is, show dependents of *`formula`*.
 When given multiple formula arguments, show the intersection of formulae that use *`formula`*.
 By default, `uses` shows all formulae and casks that specify *`formula`* as a required or recommended dependency for their stable builds.